Demonstrating Impact in Research, Practice and Education

 ✍️ Call for Papers ✍️

-Call for Papers: We invite researchers, legal practitioners, designers, and PhD candidates to submit their work for presentation and discussion during our interactive sessions.
+We invite researchers, legal practitioners, designers, and PhD candidates to submit their work for presentation and discussion during our interactive sessions.
 We are specifically looking for contributions that demonstrate how Legal Design is measured, tested, and implemented.

-Themes of Interest: We welcome submissions on (but not limited to) the following topics:
+We welcome submissions on (but not limited to) the following topics:

-Empirical Studies in Legal Contexts: Contributions presenting and critically evaluating the application of legal design methods across different legal domains — from small-scale usability testing to large-scale empirical studies.
+Empirical Studies in Legal Contexts: Contributions presenting and critically evaluating the application of legal design methods across different legal domains, from small-scale usability testing to large-scale empirical studies.

 Methodological Innovations: Proposals of new frameworks for integrating design methods and thinking into legal research, education, or practice, including approaches to driving organizational and systemic change within institutions.